 Observation -: The dataset, presently available is a little outdated i.e. it does not have the latest movies.

-Future Work-: I would like to keep updating the database with the latest possible or in future link it to the official sites of all countries and provide it with automation updation
+Future Work-: I would like to keep updating the database with the latest movies or in future link it to the official sites of various countries and enable it with automated updating features.

-Observation1 -: This function at the moment does not understand the unique abbrevations which users give to movies [for example, Dilwale Dulhania Le Jaenge= DDLJ]
+Observation1 -: This function at the moment does not understand the unique abbreviations which users give to movies [for example, Dilwale Dulhania Le Jaenge= DDLJ]

-Future Work-: Enhancing the advisor in such a way that it learns from the users diction continuously using Artificial Intelligence understanding the continuously changing vocabulory
+Future Work-: Enhancing the advisor in such a way that it learns from the users diction smartly using Artificial Intelligence to interpret the implications of misspelt or similar words and recommend intuitively acting on user expectations.<< can we put it this way – instead of saying continuously changing vocabulary>>

-Future Work-: Providing the project with enhancement functions such as voice recognition and increasing it’s vocabulary in multiple languages
+Future Work-: Providing the project with enhancement functions such as voice recognition and increasing its comprehension and inclusion of multiple languages

-Long term goal: The long term goal is to keep thriving towards learning and innovation and enrich myself with all kinds of expertise and initiate my own startup AV tech which creates dreams digitially.
+Long term goal: The long term goal is to keep evolving through learning and innovation and enrich myself with multidimensional expertise to initiate my own start-up AV tech which creates dreams digitally.

 ------------------------------------------------------------------------------------------------